 Following their appointments, PSTC postdoctoral fellows are hired into excellent private sector and academic positions, including Oregon State, the University of Toronto, and the University of Massachusetts, Boston.
 See the Alumni section for more information on recent placements.

 The PSTC fosters postdoctoral training in population studies with several postdoctoral fellow positions at the Center.
 The opportunities include:

 - NICHD Postdoctoral Fellow (supported by a National Institute of Child Health and Human Development [NICHD] Training Grant from the National Institute of Health [NIH])

 - Postdoctoral Research Associate (supported by PSTC internal funds)

 - Joint postdoctoral appointments with other campus units

 Screening of applications for postdoc positions usually begins in mid-January of each year and continues until the position is filled.
-For more information on the PSTC postdoctoral program, please contact the Associate Director at Leah_VanWey@brown.edu.
+For more information on the PSTC postdoctoral program, please contact the assistant director at Ana_Wildman@brown.edu.